Merculous/Bundle-Creation/README.md

 xpwntool: xpwn
 7zip: this is for getting the mount name for the rootfs

-Put the binaries or symlink inside a folder called 'bin' (it must be inside this projects folder)
+Put the binaries or symlink inside a folder called `bin` (it must be inside this projects folder)

 inside a virtual environment, I used `venv`, so I use `python3 -m venv venv`
 	- to enter the virtual environment, run `. venv/bin/activate`